calum74/sequence/README.md

 ```
 The most generic approach, using a pair of iterators, is unfortunately the fiddliest.
 Not everyone enjoys programming with templates, and it requires the function is implemented in a header file.

-/Sequence/ replaces all of these unsatisfactory options with a much simpler
+_Sequence_ replaces all of these unsatisfactory options with a much simpler

 ```c++
     void init(const sequence<const char*> & items);